 Geographically speaking, Italy may take up a fraction of the world’s land mass – but the vast majority of the country remains essentially ignored by most tourists.
 Check off the big-deal sights if that’s part of your goal, but then – if you’re looking for a dose of real life – get your nose out of the guidebook and look instead at a map.
 See that town shown on the map, the one that’s not listed in your guidebook?
 Go there.

-Italy rewards those who follow their nose, who duck down squirrelly back lanes, who travel without checklists.
+Italy rewards those who follow their nose, who ducks down squirrelly back lanes, who travel without checklists.
 Sure, you’ll have a great trip if you see the popular cities – they’re popular for a reason, after all – but you’ll give yourself a far better chance of experiencing the magic of Italy if you give in to the possibility of serendipity.

 >> Wanna know what part of Italy most travelers skip, but where most of the bargains are?
 Southern Italy.